kassle/moody/README.md

 - city (put "" if no change)
 - country (put "" if no change)
 Result: array with following key
-- data is empty if update success
+- data is not empty if update success
 - error is not empty when there is an error

 ```